sadieleob/k3s-multipass/README.md

 "error loading cloud-init config: bad file"
 ```

-SSH into host1 and confirm that Kubernetes components have been updated:
+SSH into host1 and confirm that the nodes were created and Kubernetes components were installed.
+However, please note that no CNI plugin has been installed yet, so it is expected that the nodes appear as NOT READY:
 ```
 multipass shell host1
 kubectl get nodes